Tafsir: Sunni

+A rationalistic approach, as proposed by Syed Ahmad Khan and Muhammad Abduh attempts to prove that the Quran and modern sciences do not contradict each other.
+This is close to the tafsir 'ilmi (scientific interpretation of the Quran), which claims that the Quran miraculously predicted scientific discoveries.
+Although this trend has existed prior to the modern era, its popularity is new.
+Nonetheless, this approach still faces a lot of opposition among Muslims.
+Yet another approach, represented by scholars such as Amin al-Khuli, aims to decodifies the Quran to understand its impact on the first audience.
+Accordingly, the focus is not about historical or scientific truths, but about conveying a message through the means of the Quran.
+Similarly, according to yet another trend, the Quran should not only be understood as for the first Muslims, but also executed as the first Muslims did.
+Famous adherences to this approach include Sayyid Qutb and Abul A'la Maududi.
+This approach often goes in hand with an attempt to establish a state based on an idealized Muslim society.

+A number of exegetical works have entered English through translations and abridgements, including of the Tafsir Ibn Kathir and the Tafsir of Al-Tabari.

 Shi'ite

 Tafsirs by Shia Muslims similarly deals with the issues concerned by Sunnis, and employs similar methodology as well, except for the adherence toward certain beliefs and creeds Shiism espouses.
 Distinctive features of Shia tafsirs include expounding of the concept of imamate, the heavier weight put on verses that considered to be the foundation of successorship to Muhammad within the Prophet's family begins with Ali, and the heavier authority put on interpretations attributed to The Twelve Imams.
 These characteristics result in distinction being made between the esoteric and the exoteric meaning of the Quran, and the esoteric meaning attributed to the imams preferred over the exoteric meaning.
 Certain Shia tafsirs are influenced by Mu'tazili thoughts as well, specifically on the theological issues.
 Some of the important examples of Shia mufassirs and their tafsir are Al-Tibbyan Fi Tafsir al-Quran by Shaykh Tusi (460/1067) and Majma al-Bayan lif'ulum al-Quran by Shaykh Tabarsi (d.
 548/1153).

 On the other hand, tafsir by Zaidi school of jurisprudence, which espouses the doctrine closest with Sunnis of all Shia sects, produces tafsir resembling Sunni tafsir in its quality.
-Some Zaidi tafsirs are considered popular among Sunnis as well.
+Some Zaidi tafsirs are considered popular among Sunnis as well as shia.